Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

-Intuitively, the student is taught to embed $q$ as if the helpful expansion were already present.
+This distillation term is optimized jointly with the standard contrastive objective on raw queries, teaching the student to embed $q$ as if the helpful expansion were already present.
 The result is an expansion-aware retriever with the latency of a standard encoder.
-In practice, SoftQE yields sizable nDCG@10 gains on MS~MARCO and BEIR while avoiding on-the-fly decoding costs; adding cross-encoder distillation further sharpens decision boundaries.
+In practice, SoftQE yields sizable NDCG@10 gains on MS~MARCO~\cite{DBLP:conf/nips/NguyenRSGTMD16} and BEIR~\cite{thakur2021beir} while avoiding on-the-fly decoding costs; adding cross-encoder distillation further sharpens decision boundaries.